liferay/electric/packages/electricjs.com/src/pages/docs/getting-started.md

 Install generator.

 ```
-npm i -g generator-metal-ssg
+npm i -g generator-electric
 ```

-Run the generator with `yo metal-ssg` in the command line.
-This will prompt you for a project id and name, then it creates a folder in your current directory with your new `metal-ssg` project.
+Run the generator with `yo electric` in the command line.
+This will prompt you for a project id and name, then it creates a folder in your current directory with your new `electric` project.

 Having issues getting the generator running?
 Check out [Yeoman's FAQs](http://yeoman.io/learning/faq.html) for troubleshooting